wigging/rusty/README.md

 ## Website

 The website is available at https://gavinw.me/rusty.
-It is generated with the [genja](https://github.com/wigging/genja) tool using the `content`, `docs`, `templates` folders and the `config.json` file.
+It is generated with the [Genja](https://github.com/wigging/genja) tool using the `docs`, `_posts`, and `_templates` folders and the `genja.toml` file.
 The website is hosted with GitHub Pages from the `docs` folder.

 ## Contributing